pyxem/kikuchipy/doc/load_save_patterns.rst

-HyperSpy provides the method :meth:`~hyperspy.signal.BaseSignal.set_signal_type` to change between :class:`~hyperspy.signal.BaseSignal` subclasses, of which :class:`~kikuchipy.signals.ebsd.EBSD` is one.
-To create an :class:`~kikuchipy.signals.ebsd.EBSD` object from a :class:`~hyperspy._signals.signal2d.Signal2D` object:
+HyperSpy provides the method :meth:`~hyperspy.signal.BaseSignal.set_signal_type` to change between :class:`~hyperspy.signal.BaseSignal` subclasses, of which :class:`~kikuchipy.signals.ebsd.EBSD` and :class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` are two.
+To create an EBSD or EBSDMasterPattern object from a :class:`~hyperspy._signals.signal2d.Signal2D` object:

 .. code-block::